 About Birch Syrup

-According to Heliose Dixon-Warren’s book The Birch Syrup Production Manual, natives have known about birch sap’s health benefits, such as being anti-rheumatic, for ages.
+According to The Birch Syrup Production Manual by Heliose Dixon-Warren, people have known about the health benefits of birch sap for ages.
 In the early 1900s, Alaskans, driven by a post-World War I sugar shortage, processed birch sap on modified steam boilers left over from mining operations.
 Today, birch syrup production is an important commercial industry throughout Alaska and Canada, though there are still relatively few producers.

 Making birch syrup is very similar to making maple syrup.
 We tap our trees in the springtime before they bud out, boil the sap down into syrup on a wood-fired evaporator, and bottle our hot syrup before sending it off to market.

 There are, however, a few key differences.
 Birch sap is more acidic than maple sap and when birch sap comes into contact with many metals (such as aluminum, copper, and galvanized steel), the metal will partially dissolve in the sap; some of these metals can impart a metallic flavor on the finished syrup.
 Therefore, all of our processing equipment is plastic or stainless steel.

 Birch sap must be processed below its boiling point.
 Maple syrup’s primary sugar is sucrose, whereas birch sap contains primarily fructose and glucose.
 Due to its high fructose content, birch syrup will scorch at a lower temperature than maple syrup.
 A good rule of thumb is to prevent any boiling from taking place in the evaporator once the sap begins to turn amber in color.
 We accomplish this by using only hardwood in our evaporator; other producers use propane as their heat source.
 Reverse osmosis systems are of great benefit to birch syrup producers because they allow the sap to concentrate without the use of heat.